-Breastfeeding mothers can enjoy the occasional alcoholic beverage.
-The benefits of breastfeeding outweigh the risks of occasional light alcohol consumption (around two drinks a week or less).
-This level of consumption has not been shown to harm a nursing baby.
+Breastfeeding mothers can drink an occasional alcoholic beverage.
+The benefits of breastfeeding outweigh the risks of occasional light alcohol consumption.

 If you do have a drink, you can reduce your baby's exposure to alcohol in one of these ways: